Travelling in the UK: where can I go on holiday?

 You can visit Scotland with your extended household or support bubble.

-When you’re there you can meet with up to eight people from three different households indoors.
+When you’re there you can meet with up to six people from two different households indoors.

 If they’re not part of your bubble or extended household, you should socially distance.